Pre-Social Work

 Course Outline

 Offers work experience in a human service agency, providing an opportunity to further develop skills.
 Through work experience, students will gain additional knowledge of human services practices and concepts.
+This course must be taken concurrently with HSER 1179 - Human Services Seminar.
 May be taken as two 3-credit courses or one 6-credit course.
-To complete the requirements of the course students will need to receive a criminal background clearance.
-Please refer to the Criminal Background section of the catalog for more information on the criminal background study.
-Prereq: Permission of human service faculty and previous human service coursework.
-Must take concurrently with HSER 1179, Human Services Seminar.

 Prerequisites: None